Legal Definition of Child Endangerment

 A child endangerment charge is a serious matter that could result in loss of parental rights and other criminal penalties, and we believe you don’t want any of that.
 This is why it is paramount to speak to an experienced local criminal defense attorney.
 This will help improve your chances of avoiding a conviction or other unfavorable consequences.
 An attorney is the only person who knows how the state laws apply to your case and will give you the best legal advice about your situation.

 If you or your loved one is facing a child endangerment charge, it's crucial to consult with a seasoned criminal defense attorney as soon as possible.
 At The Law Offices of Long Beach Criminal Defense Attorneys, we offer comprehensive experience in successfully defending those accused of child endangerment crimes.
 Our attorneys know how to gauge the prosecution’s case and will fight for to get you the best possible outcome for your case with least consequences for your child.
 Call us now at (562) 308-7807 or fill our online contact form.
 We understand the effects that such a case can have on you and your child.
-This is why our attorneys are available to offer assistance anytime 7 days a week.
+This is why our criminal attorney are available to offer assistance anytime 7 days a week.
 We’ll get through this together.